 The Value of Our Reputation

-I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs last week, I sure felt a lot smarter.
+I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs recently, I sure felt a lot smarter.
 What I am working on is developing a tangible link between market value and book value.
 In general, the difference is normally explained by three overarching themes.

 3. A company’s “brand” has created value beyond the tangible assets and historical cash flows.
 Casey and Michele were quick to point out that “brand” includes the messages and images companies craft to let stakeholders know who they are.
 What really creates (or negates) value for company is “reputation”, which includes the image stakeholders have of what the company stands for.
 Companies can control the messages they send to influence reputation (branding) but they don’t control two key variables in the reputation equation.